-GENERAL EDUCATION STUDIES 58 Hours

-General Education: 14 hours

-COM 1143 Fundamentals of Speech

-ENG 1113 Composition and Rhetoric I

-ENG 1123 Composition and Rhetoric II

-3 hours from the following:

-ENG 2233 American Literature I

-ENG 2243 American Literature II

-ENG 2273 Introduction to Literature

-GES 1122 Strategies for Student Success

-Psychology/Social Studies: 9 hours

-GOV 2213 National and State Government
+Social/Behavioral Sciences: 9 hours GOV 2213 National and State Government

 3 hours from HIS 1000 - 2000 level, or with approval from History Dept. 3000-4000 level

-PSY 1153 Introduction to Psychology

-Science/Mathematics: 7 hours

-BIO 1113 Biological Science and BIO 1111 Lab

-3 hours from the following:

-MTH 1113 College Mathematics

-MTH 1123 College Algebra

-Physical Education: 4 hours

-PED 2232 Wellness and Lifestyle

 PED 2301 First Aid (All CJ majors must complete a minimum of 1 hour academic credit in First Aid including

 American Red Cross certifications in First Aid and Adult CPR prior to degree completion.)

 1 hour from activity courses without duplication: PED 1101-PED 2291

-General Biblical Studies: 24 hours

-BIB 2123 The Mission of the Church

-BIB 2213 Bible Study

-CMN 2213 Foundations of Church Ministries

-REL 1153 New Testament Literature

-REL 1163 Old Testament Literature

-REL 2113 Authentic Christianity

-THE 2113 Introduction to Theology and Apologetics

-Upon completion of this program student will be able to:

 - Articulate biblical presuppositions that will inform and shape their understanding of criminal justice. - 2.
 Discuss the basic foundations, concepts and theories of criminology and criminal justice. - Describe the structure, function and interrelationship of various components of the criminal justice system from local law enforcement agencies to the courts and correctional facilities at the local, state and federal level. - 4.
-Describe evaluative and rehabilitative processes in criminal justice. - 5.
-Function effectively in applied criminal justice settings. - Demonstrate an appropriate level of undergraduate preparation for professional careers in criminal justice and graduate school.
+Describe evaluative and rehabilitative processes in criminal justice. - Function effectively in applied criminal justice settings. - Demonstrate an appropriate level of undergraduate preparation for professional careers in criminal justice and graduate school.